Athena

 Mobile (primary), watchOS, Desktop

-The design challenge for the final group project of Columbia Engineering's UX/UI Bootcamp was simple: come up with a new idea and create develop case study using the all of the UX/UI design principals learned throughout the course.
+The design challenge for the final group project of Columbia Engineering's UX/UI Bootcamp was simple: come up with a new idea and develop case study applying all of the UX/UI design principles and methodologies acquired throughout the course.

 The Problem

-We observed that museum visitors often want to see specific exhibits/artwork and learn but feel like 1) information isn’t accessible, 2) museums are overwhelming and difficult to navigate.
-How might we improve the museum experience so visitors feel more oriented and presented information in a more engaging, accessible, interactive, and personalized experience?
+We observed that museum visitors want to see and learn about specific exhibits/artwork but feel 1) information isn’t accessible, 2) museums are overwhelming and difficult to navigate.
+How might we improve the museum experience so visitors feel more oriented and information is presented in a more engaging, accessible, interactive, and personalized experience?

 The Solution

-Athena is an app that allows visitors to curate their museum experience by choosing, creating and sharing ‘playlists’ with friends before, during and after visits.
-It also integrates to desktop and Apple Watch to make it easy to use and navigation.
+Athena is an app that allows visitors to curate their museum experience by choosing, creating, and sharing ‘playlists’ with friends before, during and after visits.

 Project Timeline

-We had between January 31 - February 22 to complete our UX/UI case study and present it to the rest of the class.
+We had between January 31 - February 22 to complete our UX/UI case study and present it to the rest of the class and followed the iterative design process below

 User Research